Kotlin/KEEP/proposals/change-defaulting-rule.md

 val x: Int = 5
 ```

+The `all` target may **not** be used with [delegated properties](https://kotlinlang.org/spec/declarations.html#delegated-property-declaration).
+It is unclear whether the annotation should or should not be propagated to the underlying delegate; in other words, whether the `delegate` target should be part of the propagation.

 ### Compiler flags

 The Kotlin compiler shall provide a flag to change the defaulting behavior.